KarlisKV/CS-107-Pacman/CONCEPTION.md

 ---

 #### 📦 java/ch/epfl/cs107/play/io
+     The location of this class makes sense here because of its utility and function.
 <a id="Serialization"></a>
 > **(Class) [Serialization.java](java/ch/epfl/cs107/play/io/Serialization.java)** - extends [Transition.java](#Transition)
 > Containing static methods, this utility class allows to serialize and deserialize objects.
 ---

 #### 📦 java/ch/epfl/cs107/play/math/transitions
+     The location of this class makes sense here because of its utility and function.
+Transitons are mathematical equations.
 <a id="EaseInOutCubic"></a>
 > **(Class) [EaseInOutCubic.java](java/ch/epfl/cs107/play/math/transitions/EaseInOutCubic.java)** - extends [Transition.java](#Transition)
 > Allows the transition to behave through ease in and out using cubic formula.